abcpp12383/ThreeStageBinarization/README.md

 <p align="center">
   <img src="Figure/figure_stage_3.jpg" width="480" title="Stage-3">
 </p>

-## Abstract
-The efficient segmentation of foreground text information from the background in degraded color document images is a topic of concern.
-Due to the imperfect preservation of ancient documents over a long period of time, various types of degradation, including staining, yellowing, and ink seepage, have seriously affected the results of image binarization.
-In this paper, a three-stage method is proposed for image enhancement and binarization of degraded color document images by using discrete wavelet transform (DWT) and generative adversarial network (GAN).
-In Stage-1, we use DWT and retain the LL subband images to achieve the image enhancement.
-In Stage-2, the original input image is split into four (Red, Green, Blue and Gray) single-channel images, each of which trains the independent adversarial networks.
-The trained adversarial network models are used to extract the color foreground information from the images.
-In Stage-3, in order to combine global and local features, the output image from Stage-2 and the original input image are used to train the independent adversarial networks for document binarization.
-The experimental results demonstrate that our proposed method outperforms many classical and state-of-the-art (SOTA) methods on the Document Image Binarization Contest (DIBCO) dataset.

 ## Citation
 If you find our paper useful in your research, please consider citing: